 Registration at the Nearest IDP Branch Office (In-Person)

-- After locating the nearest IDP Branch office, the candidate must register online using the office computer and make the online payment of your test fees.
+- After locating the nearest IDP Branch office, the candidate must register online using the office computer and make the online payment of his test fees.
 You will get immediate confirmation of your seat.

 - Submit a photocopy of your Passport (first and last page) and other observation pages along with the terms and conditions document which is duly signed by you.